Facebook Login Approvals, Optional Two-Factor Authentication

-Facebook about a month ago began to roll out a two-factor authentication system designed to protect user accounts from unauthorized access.
-Two-Factor authentication is designed to add a second form of authentication to the login process, usually in form of a code that is send to the user.
+Facebook began to roll out a two-factor authentication system designed to protect user accounts from unauthorized access in 2011.

-The company confirmed today on the official Facebook blog that the feature has been rolled out to all Facebook users.
+The company confirmed on the official Facebook blog that the feature has been rolled out to all Facebook users.
 Every Facebook user has now the option to enable two factor authentication on Facebook.
-The protection is called Facebook Login Approvals, and designed to add a second layer of protection to the log in process on the social networking site.

-This launches a wizard that guides the user through the activation of the security service.
-Login Approvals works in the following way:
+A click on "turn on" launches a wizard that guides the user through the activation of the new feature.

 You link a mobile phone number to your Facebook account.
-This mobile phone number receives a code via SMS whenever someone with the correct username and password tries to log in from an unauthorized computer.
+This mobile phone number receives a code via test message whenever someone with the correct username and password tries to log in from an unauthorized computer.

 Facebook users will furthermore be notified of log in attempts from unauthorized computer systems.
 An unsuccessful attempt usually means that someone else is in possession of a user's Facebook username and password.
 Users get options to change their account password right away to protect their account further.

 Back to the configuration.
-Codes are currently only send to mobile phones via SMS.
-This means that you need to add at least one mobile phone number to your Facebook account.
+Codes are currently only send to mobile phones via SMS or generated by authentication apps such as Google Authenticator; this means that you need access to a mobile device to configure Facebook's two-factor authentication system.

 Users who have not done that already are asked to add a mobile phone number to their account to complete the Login Approvals setup.

-It is afterwards necessary to confirm the phone by entering a code that is send to it by Facebook.
+It is afterward necessary to confirm the link by entering a code that is sent to it by Facebook.
 The mobile phone number and Facebook account are from that moment on linked.

 What happens if you lose your phone?
 You still have the option to log in from computer systems that have been authorized previously.
 You may also set up recovery codes on the Facebook site to access your account if you don't have access to your phone, or use security keys that support the Universal 2nd Factor (U2F) standard.